Wednesday, 18 October 2017

 Trying not to feel any smaller than I already feel.

 Then, we go home, and home's different too.
-The adults are stressed about Christmas.
+The adults are stressed about the celebration preparations.
 The house fills with people, all of whom want socialising-with, and who will be offended when I can't.
 Or when I get it wrong.
 The decorations are so bright, so intense.
 Sort of fascinating and beautiful if it's just me and the decorations.
 Overwhelming when the room fills with people.
 The nightmare of trying to speak to say the Right Thank Yous to people.
 Otherwise, offence from them.
 Anger.
 The dread of opening random presents, unsure what sensory or social consequences will occur.

 The programmes on TV change, too.
 The daily routines at home change.
 There are new smells, new textures, new items everywhere.